Up to 60% off sofas & mattresses — limited‑time deals.

 • Medium-to-tall users who like a deeper seat

-• Homes that want comfort but a refined look
+• Homes that want comfort with a more refined look

-• People who mix conversation sitting with lounging
+• People who split time between conversation sitting and lounging

 Where it falls short

-• Shorter users may need added back support
+• Shorter users may want added back support

 CR Laine Sofa Brandon